-To install a child seat designed to attached to the lower anchorages:
+To install a LATCH-compatible child seat:

-- 1. Move the seat belt buckle or center seat belt away from the anchorages. - 2.
-Make sure there are no foreign objects around the anchorages.
-Foreign objects could get in the way of a secure connection between the child seat and the anchorage.
+- 1. Move the seat belt buckle or center seat belt away from the lower anchor. - 2.
+Make sure there are no foreign objects around the anchors.
+Foreign objects could get in the way of a secure connection between the child seat and the anchors.

-- 3. Put the child seat in the rear left or right vehicle seat and attach the child seat to the lower anchorages according to the child seat maker's instructions. - 4.
-Follow the child seat maker's instructions for any additional advice on adjusting or tightening the fit.
+3. Put the child seat in the rear left or right vehicle seat and attach the child seat to the lower anchorages according to the child seat maker's instructions.

+4. Follow the child seat maker's instructions for any additional advice on adjusting or tightening the fit.

-- 5. Attach the tether strap hook to the tether anchorage point and tighten the strap according to the child seat maker's instructions. - 6.
+- Attach the tether strap hook to the tether anchorage point and tighten the strap according to the child seat maker's instructions. - 6.
 Push and pull the child seat forward and from side to side to verify that it is secure enough to stay upright during normal driving maneuvers.